⏳ In a hurry? Here’s your Drupal Reviews snapshot: 0.00

 On the other hand, Drupal reviews aren’t ecstatic that you won’t be able to install your selected themes straight from the dashboard, unlike WordPress.
 You need to download the themes to your computer and upload it to Drupal commerce's server through its “Appearance” section.

-3rd Party Apps Market:
+Drupal Reviews of 3rd Party Apps Market:

 The Drupal platform has numerous apps and add-ons that you can use to make your site better.
 With Drupal Commerce, you can install app features without the hassle.
 The best part is that the app market is continuously expanding, with users developing new add ons to make the platform better.

-Backups and Migration:
+Drupal Reviews of Backups and Migration:

 Backup and Migrate is a Drupal module that simplifies backing up and restoring the drupal databases.
 It fully supports bzip, zip, and gzip compressions while supporting automatic scheduled backups